elastic/kibana/CONTRIBUTING.md

 ## Effective issue reporting in Kibana

 At any given time the Kibana team at Elastic is working on dozens of features and enhancements, both for Kibana itself and for a few other projects at Elastic.
 When you file an issue, we'll take the time to digest it, consider solutions, and weigh its applicability to both the Kibana user base at large and the long-term vision for the project.
-Once we've completed that process we will assign the issue a priority.
+Once we've completed that process, we will assign the issue a priority.

 - **P1**: A high-priority issue that affects virtually all Kibana users.
 Bugs that would cause incorrect results, security issues and features that would vastly improve the user experience for everyone.
 Work arounds for P1s generally don't exist without a code change.
 - **P2**: A broadly applicable, high visibility, issue that enhances the usability of Kibana for a majority users.